-Water is collected in the tank, filtered through a water filtration system and supplied through pipes in the community.
+The water is collected in the tank, filtered through a water filtration system, and supplied through pipes in the community.

-- Glass bottles can be sold directly to the agent who will in turn sell to drinks produces (beer, coke, hard and soft drinks) - Sell soft drink cans to the metal/paper to the recycler. - Ensure the recycler uses ethical methods to recycle - Avoid green washing concept - Profitability depends on size of waste handled and the area covered.
+- Glass bottles can be sold directly to the agent who will in turn sell to drink producers (beer, coke, hard and soft drinks). - Sell soft drink cans metal/paper to the recycler. - Ensure recycler uses ethical methods to recycle. - Avoid green washing concept. - Profitability depends on size of waste handled and the area covered.